sndels/prosper/readme.md

 ## Camera controls

-Only when free look is toggled
+Only when free look is toggled if camera is animated

 - RMB/MMB drag - Trackball drag
 - Scroll up/down - Dolly forward/back